 Chatbot fired

-event is triggered when the welcome message of the chat bot is show to your visitor.
+The chatbot:fired event is triggered when the welcome message of the chatbot is shown to your visitor.

 // Triggers when a chat bot has been triggered